 1965 – NASTRAN (NASA Structural Analysis) is developed as structural analysis solver tool.

-1977 – FIESTA, the first professional FEM p-version code, initiated by Alberto Peano from ISME.
+1977 – FIESTA, the first professional FEM p-version code, was initiated by Alberto Peano from ISME.

-1982 – PROBE, developed by Barna Szabo and Kent Myers, 1st ‘industrial’ implementation of p-version FEA for research and aerospace applications.
+1982 – PROBE, developed by Barna Szabo and Kent Myers, was the first ‘industrial’ implementation of p-version FEA for research and aerospace applications.

-2001 – P-version FEM proven to be the most efficient for Plasticity by A. Duster.
+2001 – P-version FEM was proven to be the most efficient for plasticity by A. Duster.

 2012 – Barna Szabo and Ricardo Actis introduce “Simulation governance: New technical requirements for software tools in computational solid mechanics”.

-2013 – SimScale officially released the world’s first cloud-based 3D simulation platform, offering a comprehensive set of linear and non-linear FEA capabilities for structural mechanics, fluid dynamics, and thermodynamics.
+2013 – SimScale officially released the world’s first cloud-based 3D simulation platform, offering a comprehensive set of linear and nonlinear FEA capabilities for structural mechanics, fluid dynamics, and thermodynamics.
 To discover all the features provided by the SimScale cloud-based simulation platform, download this document.

 - Hrennikoff, A. (1941).
 “Solution of problems of elasticity by the framework method”.
 Journal of applied mechanics 8.4: 169–175.